queilawithaQ/documentation/_pro/common-issues/multiple-environment-context.md

 ---

-For services that have multiple environments (e.g., production, staging, development) and require these contexts to be present within the CodeShip Pro build, our proscribed recommendation is to create a service for every environmental variant, reference the same Dockerfile in each service and provide the custom environment variables as needed:
+For services that have multiple environments (e.g., production, staging, development) and require these contexts to be present within the CodeShip Pro build, our recommendation is to create a service for every environmental variant, reference the same Dockerfile in each service and provide the custom environment variables as needed:

 ```yaml
 # codeship-services.yml